-Data in this report are drawn from the panel wave conducted April 4-April 18, 2017 among 4,168 respondents.
-The margin of sampling error for the full sample of 4,168 respondents is plus or minus 2.6 percentage points.
+Data in this report are drawn from the panel wave conducted August 8-21, 2017 among 4,971 respondents.
+The margin of sampling error for the full sample of 4,971 respondents is plus or minus 2.3 percentage points.

-Members of the American Trends Panel were recruited from two large, national landline and cellphone random digit dial (RDD) surveys conducted in English and Spanish.
+Members of the American Trends Panel were recruited from several large, national landline and cellphone random digit dial (RDD) surveys conducted in English and Spanish.
 At the end of each survey, respondents were invited to join the panel.
 The first group of panelists was recruited from the 2014 Political Polarization and Typology Survey, conducted January 23 to March 16, 2014.
-Of the 10,013 adults interviewed, 9,809 were invited to take part in the panel and a total of 5,338 agreed to participate.1 The second group of panelists was recruited from the 2015 Survey on Government, conducted August 27 to October 4, 2015.
-Of the 6,004 adults interviewed, all were invited to join the panel, and 2,976 agreed to participate.2
+Of the 10,013 adults interviewed, 9,809 were invited to take part in the panel and a total of 5,338 agreed to participate.1 The second group of panelists was recruited from the 2015 Pew Research Center Survey on Government, conducted August 27 to October 4, 2015.
+Of the 6,004 adults interviewed, all were invited to join the panel, and 2,976 agreed to participate.2 The third group of panelists was recruited from a survey conducted April 25 to June 4, 2017.
+Of the 5,012 adults interviewed in the survey or pretest, 3,905 were invited to take part in the panel and a total of 1,628 agreed to participate3.

 The ATP data were weighted in a multi-step process that begins with a base weight incorporating the respondents' original survey selection probability and the fact that in 2014 some panelists were subsampled for invitation to the panel.
 Next, an adjustment was made for the fact that the propensity to join the panel and remain an active panelist varied across different groups in the sample.
 The final step in the weighting uses an iterative technique that aligns the sample to population benchmarks on a number of dimensions.
 Gender, age, education, race, Hispanic origin and region parameters come from the U.S. Census Bureau's 2015 American Community Survey.
 The county-level population density parameter (deciles) comes from the 2010 U.S. Decennial Census.
-The telephone service benchmark is comes from the January-June 2016 National Health Interview Survey and is projected to 2017.
-The volunteerism benchmark comes from the 2015 Current Population Survey Volunteer Supplement.
-The party affiliation benchmark is the average of the three most recent Pew Research Center general public telephone surveys.
-The Internet access benchmark comes from
+The telephone service benchmark is comes from

-&lt;sup>1 When data collection for the 2014 Political Polarization and Typology Survey began, non-internet users were subsampled at a rate of 25%, but a decision was made shortly thereafter to invite all non-internet users to join.
+1 When data collection for the 2014 Political Polarization and Typology Survey began, non-internet users were subsampled at a rate of 25%, but a decision was made shortly thereafter to invite all non-internet users to join.
 In total, 83% of non-internet users were invited to join the panel.

-&lt;sup>2 Respondents to the 2014 Political Polarization and Typology Survey who indicated that they are internet users but refused to provide an email address were initially permitted to participate in the American Trends Panel by mail, but were no longer permitted to join the panel after February 6, 2014.
-Internet users from the 2015 Survey on Government who refused to provide an email address were not permitted to join the panel.
+2 Respondents to the 2014 Political Polarization and Typology Survey who indicated that they are internet users but refused to provide an email address were initially permitted to participate in the American Trends Panel by mail, but were no longer permitted to join the panel after February 6, 2014.
+Internet users from the 2015 Pew Research Center Survey on Government who refused to provide an email address were not permitted to join the panel.